clash-lang/clash-lang.org/content/blog/0009-shockwaves.md

 - The `Clash.Shockwaves` Haskell library, which exports translation information on top of the standard VCD file.
-- The Shockwaves extension for (Surfer)[surfer-project.org], which uses this information to translate the values inside the VCD file back into thei Haskell representation.
+- The Shockwaves extension for Surfer, which uses this information to translate the values inside the VCD file back into the Haskell representation.

 Shockwaves uses a collection of highly configurable translator modules to build up the best representations of Haskell types.
 And if no good representation is available, it can